bitcoinfullnode/rokos-ok-bitcoin-fullnode/tutorials/Compile your favorite cryptocurrency in ROKOS/README.md

 Requirement:

--Download for free the latest ROKOS OK Bitcoin Fulnode OS from http://rokos.space
+-Download for free the latest OK Bitcoin Fullnode OS from http://rokos.space

 * Depending on the cryptocurrency you are looking to compile you might require to use Option A, or Option B.